IBM/vr-speech-sandbox-vive/README.md

-# ARCHIVED and UNMAINTAINED!
-Please note that this repository is no longer being maintained.
-For a current VR app please see https://github.com/IBM/vr-speech-sandbox-cardboard
+# WARNING: This repository is no longer maintained :warning:

+> This repository will not be updated.
+The repository will be kept available in read-only mode.
+Refer to https://github.com/IBM/vr-speech-sandbox-cardboard/ for a similar example.

 # Create voice commands for VR experiences with Watson services